 - Melted coconut oil – Meaning, melt it first and THEN measure.
 It might work with extra light tasting olive oil, but I haven’t tried it.
 Drop a comment if you do on how it goes!

 - Maple syrup or honey – I prefer maple syrup, but you can use honey if needed as well.
 For a paleo diet, be sure to get ones that are 100% pure syrup or honey.

 - OPTIONAL: Coconut sugar + cinnamon – These graham crackers are not very sweet, but my boys still enjoy them plain.
 However, if you want a little more sweetness or flavor, you can add coconut sugar or coconut sugar + cinnamon on top for added flavor.

 - 2 cups fine or finely sifted almond flour*

 - 2 tablespoons melted coconut oil

 - 2 tablespoons coconut sugar

-Remove and discard the top sheet of parchment.
+- Remove and discard the top sheet of parchment.
 If desired, combine cinnamon and sugar and sprinkle on top, pressing it down slightly into the dough (we enjoy it both with or without the cinnamon sugar topping).
+Pierce all over with a fork to help even baking, you can do this in an organized pattern or just scattered throughout.
 Use a knife or pizza cutter to cut into squares.